influxdata/docs-v2/content/influxdb/v2.1/write-data/migrate-cloud-to-oss.md

     else
         "Migration in progress"

-// Query all data from the from the specified InfluxDB Cloud bucket within the
+// Query all data from the specified InfluxDB Cloud bucket within the
 // batch-defined time range.
 To limit migrated data by measurement, tag, or
 // field, add a `filter()` function after `range()` with the appropriate
 // predicate fn.